ngalaiko/galaiko.rocks/content/posts/dcp/probability/index.md

 ---
 title: "Daily Coding Problem #15"
-tags: [
-    "go",
-    "development",
+tags: ["go", "development", "interview"]
-    "interview",
-]
 date: "2018-07-16"
-categories: [
+categories: ["Daily Coding Problem"]
-    "Daily Coding Problem",
-]
-aliases: [
+aliases: ["/posts/probability/"]
-    "/posts/probability/",
-]
 ---

 Today problem is a `probability` problem.

 # Problem

-This problem was asked by Facebook.
+This problem was asked by Facebook:

-Given a stream of elements too large to store in memory, pick a random element from the stream with uniform probability.
+> Given a stream of elements too large to store in memory, pick a random element from the stream with uniform probability.

 # Solution